It’s all free, folks.

 Anything that is still usable is put in the swap shop for others to take and use.

-Many regional collection centers like the Dickinson Recycling Center have similar swap shops, and it’s a great way to recycle useful products.
+Many regional collection centers like the Regional Collection Center have similar swap shops, and it’s a great way to recycle useful products.
 Many people who purchase cleaning supplies on sale end up not using them or buy a product for a specific purpose and then have most of the bottle left after that project.